sid-the-loser/flat-adventures/README.md

 ## Progress Checks

-I have created a Trello board so anybody can check how the progress for the game is looking: https://trello.com/b/7uDdfspz/flat-adventures
+I have created a Kanban chart in Trello so anybody can check how the progress for the game is looking: https://trello.com/b/7uDdfspz/flat-adventures

 ## Dependencies